-In any country, cargo must be cleared with customs authorities before release.
+In any country, cargo must be cleared by customs authorities before release.

-When cargo is cleared, customs usually levies a certain amount of tax, duty on the products that are imported.
+When cargo is cleared, customs usually levy a certain amount of tax and duty on imported products.

-In some cases, the importer may not have the necessary funds to pay the duty in full and clear the goods.
-This means the cargo could be stuck in the container which could then incur demurrage and port storage if not cleared in time.
+Sometimes, the importer may not have the funds to pay the duty fully and clear the goods.
+This means the cargo could be stuck in the container, incurring demurrage and port storage if not removed in time.

-In cases like that, the importer can clear the goods under bond which effectively means they enter into an agreement with customs that they will pay duties and taxes in a timely manner.
+In cases like that, the importer can clear the goods under bond, which effectively means they promptly agree with customs to pay duties and taxes.